JoshMayerr/passport-mcp/sdks/python/README.md

 - ✅ Limited to authorized domains
 - ✅ LLMs never see your credentials

-Unlike services like Anon and Rabbit that automate accounts in the cloud, PassportMCP keeps everything local and secure.
+Unlike services like Anon and Rabbit that automate accounts in the cloud, PassportMCP keeps everything local.

 ## Development